 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Cornville is August, with an average of 10.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 38% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Cornville experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10 months, from June 25 to April 27, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 13, with an average total accumulation of 2.0 inches.
+The month with the most rain in Cornville is August, with an average rainfall of 2.0 inches.

 The rainless period of the year lasts for 1.9 months, from April 27 to June 25.
-The least rain falls around June 7, with an average total accumulation of 0.2 inches.
+The month with the least rain in Cornville is June, with an average rainfall of 0.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.